cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

 .. warning::

-   Cylc 9 will no longer automatically upgrade obsolete Cylc 7 configurations.
+   Cylc 9 will not be able to upgrade obsolete Cylc 7 configurations.
 It's a good idea to try and remove the configuration items causing to these warnings as part of routine workflow review and maintenance to avoid problems when a major Cylc version is released.